huggingface/transformers/docs/source/en/preprocessing.md

 ### Pad

-Sentences aren't always the same length which can be an issue because tensors, the model inputs, need to have a uniform shape.
+Sentences aren't always the same length which can be an issue because tensors represented as the model inputs, need to have a uniform shape.
 Padding is a strategy for ensuring tensors are rectangular by adding a special *padding token* to shorter sentences.

 Set the `padding` parameter to `True` to pad the shorter sequences in the batch to match the longest sequence: